surma/surma.dev/content/things/compile-js.md

 functions like `std::for_each` or the range-for loop (`for(auto item : array) { ... }`) will work.

 The syntactic translation is, once again, fairly straight forward.
-The `JSValue` class needed to be augmented with `begin()` and `end()` methods, in which they look up whether they have a `Symbol.iterator` property defined on themselves.
-If so, it calls it.
+The core of the work is adding `begin()` and `end()` methods to `JSValue`, in which they look up whether they have a `Symbol.iterator` property defined on themselves and if so, it calls it.

-This was my excuse to learn C++20 coroutines, so I could implement JS generators.
+I could have implemented `Array`s iterator function in plain C++, but I was going to implement support for generators anyway, and for those I needed to learn C++20 coroutines!

 ### Coroutines

 C++20 brought support for stackless coroutines.
-A coroutine, just like generators in JS, are pausable, special functions.
-If the C++ compiler encounters a coroutine in your code, it creates a data structure that holds all necessary state and will take care of storeng that state on the heap for you.
-Upon resuming the coroutine, it will restore the state and continue running where it left of.
+A coroutine, just like generators in JS, is a pausable, special function.
+If the C++ compiler encounters a coroutine in your code, it creates a data structure that holds all necessary state and will take care of storing that state on the heap for you (hence "stackless").
+Upon resuming the coroutine, it will restore the state and continue running the function where it left of previously.
 The protocol (i.e. the expected method and data types) are not straight forward, and I am glad to have found [David Mazières blog post on Coroutines][coroutines] that I followed quite closely.

 Syntactically, I once again took an easy route.
 Generators are just special functions, so I just created yet another special constructor on `JSValue`: